CENTRAL AMERICAN OUTREACH

 Four hundred sixty desks were purchased from auctions held at Lakeview, Liberty, and Champion School districts.

-Not only are CHOW and its volunteers saving space in the landfill for future generations of Americans, they are impacting the lives of people in faraway countries by giving them the equipment necessary for a good education.
+Over the past 20 years since its inception, not only did CHOW and its volunteers save space in the landfill for future generations of Americans, they also impacted the lives of people in faraway countries by giving them the equipment necessary for a good education.
+The lives of the volunteers were enriched also.
+Relationships were formed, cooperation among organizations was established, and faith was deepened.